Fixed or Variable Mortgage Canada (2025 Guide)

 Variable-rate Mortgages

-With a variable-rate mortgage, your interest rate changes each month based on the Bank of Canada’s prime rate, which means your monthly payments can vary by hundreds of dollars every month.
+With a variable mortgage rate, the interest on your mortgage payment changes each month based on the Bank of Canada’s prime rate, which means your monthly payments can vary by hundreds of dollars every month.

 For example, if you have a $800K mortgage with a 5.35% variable rate mortgage and your interest rate increased by 0.5%, your monthly interest payments would increase by approximately $240.

-In most market conditions, variable rates are lower than fixed rates, which can be attractive if you're willing to take on some risk.
+In most market conditions, variable or adjustable rate mortgage rates are lower than fixed rates, which can be attractive if you're willing to take on some risk.
 Remember that you'll pay more if interest rates rise, but also save money if interest rates decrease.

 Some lenders offer variable-rate mortgages with fixed monthly payments to keep your budget steady.
 With a fixed-payment, variable-rate mortgage, when interest rates rise, a larger portion of each payment goes toward covering interest, and less goes towards paying down the principal.
 This can create a "snowball effect," where you increase your debt balance, prolong the mortgage term, and ultimately pay more in interest over time.